-To utilize fully the federal resources invested in earthquake hazards reduction, we suggest that an Interagency Working Group (IWG) be formed consisting of other agencies that would work with the PCWG to assure maximum possible coordination and collaboration.
-The following agencies should be considered for membership along with others that can contribute to NEHRP.
+For several years after its inception, the Interagency Committee on Seismic Safety in Construction (ICSSC) was successful in coordinating inter-departmental activities in seismic risk reduction.
+Over the past six years, however, the ICSSC has been dormant.
+To utilize fully the federal resources invested in earthquake hazards reduction, we suggest that either the ICSSC be reinvigorated and its charge expanded, or an Interagency Working Group (IWG) be formed consisting of other agencies that would work with NEHRP's Program Coordination Working Group to assure maximum possible coordination and collaboration.

+In either case, at least the following agencies should be considered for membership with others that can contribute to NEHRP: